finos/rune-dsl/documentation/documentation.rst

 The ``key`` qualifier is associated to the ``Party`` class, while the ``reference`` qualifier is associated to the ``issuerReference`` attribute, of type ``Party``, in the ``Identifier`` class.
 The ``issuerReference`` can be provided as an external cross-reference, for which the value ``issuer`` is specified in the synonym source using ``href`` as the ``meta`` qualifier.
 The ``issuer`` attribute has an associated ``scheme``, which ``issuerIdScheme`` value is specified in the synonym source using the ``meta`` qualifier.

-The ``rosettaKeyValue`` is a variation of ``key``, which associated hash function doesn't include any of those qualifiers that are associated with the attributes.
+``rosettaKeyValue`` is a variation of ``key``, which associated hash function doesn't include any of the meta-type qualifiers associated with the attributes.
 Some of those qualifiers are automatically generated by algorithm (typically, the anchors and references associated with XML documents) and would result in differences between two instance documents, even if those documents would have the same actual values.

-The ``RosettaKeyValue`` is meant to be used for supporting the reconciliation of economic terms, and is hence associated with the ``EconomicTerms`` class.
-Further evaluation of the ``rosettaKeyValue``, and whether it is an appropriate implementation of such reconciliation use case, is required.
+The ``rosettaKeyValue`` feature is meant to support the reconciliation of economic terms, hence associated with the ``EconomicTerms`` class.
+Further evaluation of ``rosettaKeyValue`` is required to assess whether it is an appropriate implementation of such reconciliation use case.

 .. code-block:: Java